 Laura Harris Hales earned a BA in international studies from BYU and an MA in professional writing from New England College.
-She is the copy editor of Mormon Historical Studies.
+She worked as the copy editor of Mormon Historical Studies.
 In 2015, Laura and Brian co-authored Joseph Smith’s Polygamy: Toward a Better Understanding (Kofford Books, 2015).

 Though unashamed of her polygamous roots, she was initially disturbed when she learned some details of Joseph Smith’s practice of polygamy.
 Her work on the website and the book is an effort on her part to contextualize the events of the 1840s for others who may be troubled by what they learn.

 Recently she compiled an anthology addressing seventeen controversial topics regarding LDS history and doctrine.
 Chapters are written by leading LDS scholars and are directed toward members of the LDS Church curious about controversial issues (Laura Harris Hales, ed., A Reason for Faith: Navigation LDS Doctrine and History (Provo, UT: Religious Studies Center; Salt Lake City: Deseret Book, 2016).

 Currently, Laura is the executive director of LDS Perspectives Podcasts bringing faith-building interviews of top LDS scholars speaking about LDS doctrine, history, or culture.

 Webmasters Brian and Laura Hales are solely responsible for material on this website, which is NOT officially associated with The Church of Jesus Christ of Latter-day Saints.
 The tabs to the left provide additional details regarding why this website has been developed and information concerning the webmasters.